ONLINE BANKING PRIVACY & SECURITY

 The collection, storage and sharing of customer information is an important part of delivering useful banking products and services to consumers.
-To serve you, as a consumer, efficiently and conveniently, we have to make use of modern technology and customer information.
-But we know that you are concerned about privacy and our use of the information you give us.
 We are committed to an ongoing review of our procedures and policies in the interest of protecting your privacy.
 As a result, we have established the following privacy and security statement to provide guidance in our dealing with consumers:

 It is of utmost importance for us to protect your personal information when you are on our website.
 We go to great lengths to make sure that your transactions are confidential and secure.

 The most important way of protecting your Internet Banking transaction is by your self-selected User ID and Password.
-Be sure to keep them a secret.
+Be sure to keep them secret.
 Memorize them and, if you need to maintain a written record of the codes, it is recommended that you store them away from your computer in a secure place and not in your wallet or purse.
-Always make sure that no one is watching (click the log out button.)
+Always make sure that no one is watching.
+Always click the log out button.
 If your computer is left unattended and the browser is running with your User ID and Password entered, anyone can gain access to your accounts.
-It is recommended that you change your Password often and do not use simple words or numbers in sequence.
+It is recommended that you change your password often and do not use simple words or numbers in sequence.
 It is recommended that you use upper case and lower case letters along with numbers and symbols that are unique to you.
 Stay away from the obvious words and numbers, like a family member's birthday or name.